Paul DePodesta: San Diego Padres and New York Mets

 On June 30, 2006, DePodesta was hired as the special assistant for baseball operations for the San Diego Padres and was promoted to executive vice president on November 10, 2008.

 On November 8, 2010, DePodesta was hired as the vice president of player development and scouting for the New York Mets by general manager Sandy Alderson, with whom DePodesta worked when Alderson was CEO of the Padres.

 Cleveland Browns

 On January 5, 2016, DePodesta was hired by the Cleveland Browns of the National Football League (NFL) as its chief strategy officer.

 On July 31, 2021, it was reported that the Browns and DePodesta had agreed to a 5-year contract extension.

 On March 18, 2022, DePodesta helped to facilitate a trade for Deshaun Watson.
 Watson and the Texans' 2024 sixth-round draft pick were traded to the Cleveland Browns in exchange for the Browns' first-round draft picks in 2022, 2023, and 2024, as well as the Browns' third-round pick in 2023 and fourth-round picks in 2022 and 2024.
-As part of the trade, Watson signed a new, fully guaranteed, five-year, $230 million deal with the Browns, making it the largest contract at the time and most guaranteed money in NFL history.
+As part of the trade, Watson signed a new, fully guaranteed, five-year, $230 million deal with the Browns, making it the largest contract at the time and most guaranteed money in the NFL.
+It has since been considered one of the worst contracts in NFL history.

+After nearly 10 years of working in Cleveland, including the team's first two playoff berths since 2002 but also the winless 2017 campaign, the Browns announced in November 2025 that DePodesta was "stepping down."